 5. California Poppy

-California Poppy is best consumed as a tea before bed, promoting the long and restful sleep you deserve.
+California Poppy is best consumed as tea before bed, promoting the long and restful sleep you deserve.
 It’s been used by Native Americans for sleeplessness, also countering nervousness and excitability in children.
 You can even smoke it or take it in tincture form, as a robust method.

 6. Magnolia Bark

-Magnolia Bark is used in Chinese medicine and it’s known to reduce your cortisol levels while promoting relaxation form your body and mind.
+Magnolia Bark is used in Chinese medicine and it’s known to reduce your cortisol levels while promoting relaxation from your body and mind.
 Because of this, it will help improve the quality and duration of your sleep while reducing the risk of diabetes and obesity.
 Take the herb before going to bed and as needed (200mg) as it will have you feeling drowsy immediately.

 You must already know about this woody shrub, used as a scent for your bathrooms or to liven up your mood.
 Well, this purple flower is known to promote relaxation, helping with insomnia, mental disorders, and stress.
 You can either have it as a tea or spray a bit of its scent on your pillow and bath.